NikolaiT/IP-Address-API/README.md

 ### GET Endpoint - [api.incolumitas.com/datacenter?](https://api.incolumitas.com/datacenter?)

 This GET endpoint allows to lookup a single IPv4 or IPv6 IP address by specifying the query parameter `ip`.

+The response will always include the keys:

++ `is_datacenter` - boolean - whether the IP address belongs to a datacenter
++ `elapsed_ms` - float - how much time the lookup caused in internal processing

+If there is a match, the API response will always include the following keys:

++ `ip_data_source` - string - the data source that claims that this IP is a datacenter
++ `datacenter` - string - to which datacenter the IP address belongs.
+For a full list of datacenters, [check the api.incolumitas.com/info endpoint](https://api.incolumitas.com/info).

+In some cases, the API response returns the following keys:

++ `cidr` - string - the CIDR range that this IP address belongs to
++ `range` - int - the IP address range that this IP address belongs to

 For example, if you set the parameter `ip=13.34.52.117`, the API request looks like this: [https://api.incolumitas.com/datacenter?ip=13.34.52.117](https://api.incolumitas.com/datacenter?ip=13.34.52.117).
 The API response for this request looks like this: